🐂 Not all bull runs are created equal. November’s AI picks include 5 stocks up +20% eachUnlock Stocks

 By Max A. Cherney

-SAN FRANCISCO (Reuters) -Advanced Micro Devices said on Thursday it planned to start mass production of a new version of its artificial-intelligence chip called the MI325X in the fourth quarter of the year, as it seeks to beef up its AI chips in a market dominated by Nvidia (NASDAQ:NVDA).
+SAN FRANCISCO (Reuters) -Advanced Micro Devices said on Thursday it plans to start mass production of a new version of its artificial-intelligence chip called the MI325X in the fourth quarter of the year, as it seeks to bolster its presence in a market dominated by Nvidia (NASDAQ:NVDA).

-AMD (NASDAQ:AMD) announced at an event in San Francisco that it also plans to release its next-generation MI350 series chips in the second half of 2025.
-These chips include an increased amount of memory and will also boast a new underlying architecture that the company said will improve performance significantly over the prior MI300X and MI250X chips.
+At an event in San Francisco, AMD (NASDAQ:AMD) CEO Lisa Su said the company plans to release its next-generation MI350 series chips in the second half of 2025.
+These chips include an increased amount of memory and will boast a new underlying architecture that AMD said will improve performance significantly over the prior MI300X and MI250X chips.

-Demand for AI processors from major technology firms such as Microsoft (NASDAQ:MSFT) and Meta Platforms (NASDAQ:META) is far outpacing supply from Nvidia and AMD, allowing the semiconductor companies to sell as much as they can produce.
+Demand for AI processors from major technology firms such as Microsoft (NASDAQ:MSFT) and Meta Platforms (NASDAQ:META) has been far outpacing supply from Nvidia and AMD, allowing the semiconductor companies to sell as much as they can produce.

 "There are no new customers announced so far," said Summit Insights research analyst Kinngai Chan, adding that the stock had gained ahead of the event in anticipation of "something new."